AidanKammerman/Projects/UNO32 Board Projects/README.md

 Computer Systems and C Programming

+Each folder has its own README file specific to the project its associated with.

 Throughout the Computer Systems and C Programming course, I've embarked on a journey to master C programming within the realm of embedded systems development.
 Beginning with foundational concepts, I've delved into the intricacies of C syntax and basic operations,